espressif/esp-skainet/docs/en/hw-reference/esp32/user-guide-esp32-korvo-v1.1.md

 ESP32-Korvo is a dual-core ESP32-based audio development board with microphone arrays.
 Together with Espressif's speech recognition SDK ESP-Skainet, ESP32-Korvo is suitable for far-field speech recognition applications with low power consumption, such as smart displays, smart plugs, smart switches, etc.

 Unlike other Espressif's audio development boards, ESP32-Korvo achieves far-field offline speech recoginition with a single ESP32 chip.
-The board can be equipped with either two, three or six microphone arrays.
+The board can be equipped with either two or three microphone arrays.
 Combined with beamforming, AEC and other speech enhancement algorithms, it applies to various speech-recognition scenarios.

 ## 1.2  Contents and Packaging